 - Glue stick (kind that will not spill in backpack)

 - Pencil sharpener (with canister for shavings)

 - Colored Pencils (box of 12) - preferably the twistable kind

 - White copy paper for projects (small stack of 10 sheets will do to start)

-- Donations of tissues are greatly appreciated!
+- At school, donations of tissues are greatly appreciated!